core-wg/oscore/draft-ietf-core-object-security.md

 The payload of the OSCORE message SHALL encode the ciphertext of the COSE object.

-## Context Hint {#context-hint}

-For certain use cases, e.g. deployments where the same Recipient ID is used with multiple contexts, it is necessary or favorable for the client to provide a Context Hint in order for the server to retrieve the Recipient Context.
-The Context Hint is implicitly integrity protected, as manipulation leads to the wrong or no context being retrieved resulting in a verification error, as described in {{ver-req}}.
-This parameter MAY be present in requests and SHALL NOT be present in responses.

-Examples:

-* If the client has an identifier in some other namespace which can be used by the server to retrieve or establish the security context, then that identifier can be used as Context Hint.

-* In case of a group communication scenario {{I-D.tiloca-core-multicast-oscoap}}, if the server belongs to multiple groups, then a group identifier can be used as Context Hint to enable the server to find the right security context.

 ## Examples of Compressed COSE Objects

 ### Example: Requests